 “The basic fact was that the opium poppy grew very well in British India, which otherwise was a spectacularly unprofitable colonial venture (and which, without the rich profits from the Canton tea trade to offset its losses and debts, would likely have bankrupted the East India Company).”

-Imperial Twilight by Stephen Platt is an engaging and thorough analysis of what led to the first Opium War.
-The book starts with McCartney’s unsuccessful attempt to establish diplomatic relations with China and ends with the signing of the Treaty of Nanjing that gave Hong Kong to Britain.
-A key thing to note is that the book does not cover the Second Opium War.
+Imperial Twilight by Stephen Platt is an engaging, thorough look at what led to the First Opium War — from McCartney’s failed attempt to establish diplomatic relations with China all the way to the signing of the Treaty of Nanjing.

 2. The Opium War: Drugs, Dreams, and the Making of Modern China